aspnet/vsweb-docs/src/pages/Languages/javascript.md

 			keywords="javascript, jscript, script, dhtml, es3, es5, es6"
 />

-## Basic auto-completion
+## Auto-completion
 The JavaScript [IntelliSense](http://go.microsoft.com/fwlink/?LinkId=532997) engine is powered by Internet Explorer's JavaScript execution engine, Chakra.
 That means that all your JavaScript code is executed in the background to provide the ultimate IntelliSense experience.

 ![JavaScript basic auto completion](_assets/javascript-basic-auto-completion.gif)